n10v/nehm/README.md

 or you can download and install binary from [latest release](https://github.com/bogem/nehm/releases).

 ## Configuration
-First of all, you should configure `nehm`:
+First of all, you should configure nehm:

 1. Create a file `.nehmconfig` in your home directory